OceanGenomics/mudskipper/README.md

     -h, --help               Prints help information
     -V, --version            Prints version information
 ```

+When using `mudskipper bulk` or `mudskipper sc`, if you pass the gene annotation file, `mudskipper` builds an interval tree on the fly.
+This interval tree is used to query transcriptomic coordinates that overlap a given genomic region.
+Instead of building the interval tree on the fly, you can build the interval tree and store it for later use.
+This is helpful if you wish to run `mudskipper` on many BAM/SAM files.

+#### Required arguments
+##### `-g, --gtf <FILE>`
+Specifies the gene/transcript annotation file in GTF format.

+##### `-d, --dir-index <DIR>`
+The path of the directory where the interval tree files will be stored.
+> ✏️ This directory will be created if does not exist.

 ## Limitations
 `mudskipper` is still in early stages of development with lots of room for improvements.
 So far, `mudskipper` has been tested only for the purpose of transcript quantification.
 Currently, it has the following known limitations: